Fast Facts about the Vanderbilt School of Engineering

 - Bachelor of engineering degree programs in biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-- Of the graduates who sought employment, over 90 percent had jobs within six months of graduation.
+- Of the graduates who sought employment, 91 percent had jobs by graduation.

-- After graduation, 20 percent of graduates go to on to graduate school and 15 percent go to professional schools.
+- After graduation, 21 percent of graduates go to graduate school and professional schools.